-Alternatively, in order to avoid the frame catching on the opposite leg, the pins may be placed more anteriorly.
-The drill bit is started with the tip just medial to the anterior crest, and with the drill bit perpendicular to the anteromedial surface (A).
+The pins may be placed more anteriorly to avoid the frame catching on the opposite leg.
+The drill bit is started with the tip just medial to the anterior crest and with the drill bit perpendicular to the anteromedial surface (A).
 As the drill bit starts to penetrate the surface, the drill is gradually moved more anteriorly until the drill bit is in the desired plane (B).
 This should prevent the tip from sliding down the medial or lateral surface.

 Restore length with a bolster behind the knee to give slight flexion.

 It should be understood that a perfect reduction will not be obtained.

 There are two typical strategies:

 Achieve reduction using the external fixators bars as handles.
 This technique allows for direct manipulation of each segment.
 Once correct length rotation and coronal alignment have been achieved, the bars are secured with a connecting bar.

 A single pin is placed in the proximal femur and the distal tibia, traction is applied to the ankle and a long single bar holds the leg at appropriate length and rotation.

 An additional pin is placed in the distal femur and finally the proximal tibia, after coronal alignment.

 Further stability can be achieved with a supplementary bar.

 Care must be taken that the fracture is not too distracted, since the pull of the gastrocnemius muscle would hyperextend the condylar block.